Renaldo (footballer)

-Renaldo Lopes da Cruz (born 19 March 1970), known simply as Renaldo, is a Brazilian retired footballer who played as a forward.
+Renaldo Lopes da Cruz (born 19 March 1970), known simply as Renaldo, is a Brazilian former footballer who played as a forward.

-Football career
+Club career

 Born in Cotegipe, Bahia, Renaldo played for more than 15 different clubs in his country, most notably for Clube Atlético Mineiro.
 During his entire career, he missed only two penalty kicks – both in the same match, a 3–0 home win against Figueirense Futebol Clube – and left for Spain in 1996 to sign with Deportivo de La Coruña.
-Also during that year, he earned his sole cap for the Brazil national team.